Join a FREE Travel Info Session

 Morning: We’ll explore the maze of streets, ancient mosques, minarets, and souks that make up this amazing ninth-century city.
 We’ll tour the Dar Batha Museum, a former royal palace commissioned by Hassan I, the 19th-century sultan, that is now a historical arts and crafts museum with over 6,500 objects before visiting Mederesa Bou Inania.
 Built in 1350–55 CE by Abu Inan Faris, it is the region’s only madrasa featuring a minaret and one of the few religious sites in the country open to non-Islamic guests.

-Evening: We’ll enjoy a presentation by our scholar.
+Evening: We’ll enjoy a presentation by our scholar followed by dinner on our own.

 Accommodations: Fes Marriott Hotel Jnan Palace